 Your Rhinoplasty Experience

-Friends and Family After a Rhinoplasty Surgery
+Support from Friends and Family

 Rhinoplasty surgery is performed on an outpatient basis, and patients must leave with a scheduled ride home.
 Patients will return to the Paradise Valley Plastic Surgery office the next day to have nasal packing materials that were placed during surgery removed.
-Bruising around the eyes forms slowly over the first few post-operative days, but usually disappears a week to ten days following surgery.
-Surgical sutures are removed along with the nasal splint one week after the procedure.
+Bruising typically develops around the eyes over the first few days, and dissipates over a week or so.
+Surgical sutures will be removed with the nasal splint one week after the procedure.